-While making a decision on a claimant's case, a DDS disability examiner does a write-up.
+While making a decision on a claimant's case, a DDS disability examiner does a write-up as part of the initial assessment of the case.
 In the write-up, the examiner will explain the reasoning behind his or her decision to approve or deny the claim.
-As part of the write-up, the examiner must take the case to a DDS medical or psychological consultant (usually right down the hall) and have that individual complete an RFC form.
-(Learn about how the examiner uses the RFC assessment to make a disability decision.)
+As part of the decision-making process, the examiner must take the case to a doctor or psychologist who works for DDS (usually right down the hall).
+The medical consultant or psychological consultant will complete an RFC form for the claimant.
+The examiner will then use the RFC assessment to make a disability decision.

 Unfortunately, RFC forms completed by DDS doctors are rarely of any benefit to claimants.
-At DDS, RFC forms are used to facilitate denials significantly more often than approvals.
-That's why it's important to get your treating doctor to fill out an RFC form you.
+At DDS, RFC forms are usually used to facilitate denials significantly more often than approvals.
+That's why it's important to get your treating doctor to fill out an RFC form for you.

 In a nutshell:

 To obtain a free residual functional capacity form that may assist you in winning your claim, visit our RFC (Residual Functional Capacity) Form page.

 An RFC form can be extremely helpful to your claim, but if it's not completed by the right doctor, it could also be harmful to your claim.
 Make sure your forms are completed by your primary doctor or a specialist you've been seeing for a while, rather than a doctor you've only had a few appointments with.
 A doctor who doesn't know you well may not know the full extent of your conditions.